Chiamaka-Rita/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/Data Analysis Question.md

 | ------------------- | ------------------ |
 | 92                  | 9                  |

 ### Q6.
-What is the number an dpercentage of the customer plans after their initial free trial?
+What is the number and percentage of the customer plans after their initial free trial?
 ```SQL
 WITH table2 as (WITH table1 AS (SELECT customer_id, plan_name, ROW_NUMBER() OVER(PARTITION BY fs.customer_id ORDER BY fs.plan_id)
 FROM foodie_fi.plans fp